Cozma-Alex/Agentie_de_turism/README.md

 9. Sort by name
 10. Sort by destination
 11. Sort by type and price
+12. Add to wishlist
+13. Generate wishlist
+14. Clear wishlist
+15. Open a read only wishlist
+16. Open an editable wishlist
 * 2nd tab functionalities
-1. Add to wishlist
+17. Add to wishlist
-2. Generate wishlist
+18. Generate wishlist
-3. Clear wishlist
+19. Clear wishlist
-4. Export wishlist
+20. Export wishlist
+* Read only window

+Has as many triangles as items in wishlist.
+The number of triangles is refreshed every time the number of elements in the wishlist changes.

+* Generate and Clear window

+Shows all elements that are in the wishlist and has 2 buttons: one for clearing the contents of the wishlist one for generating a new wishlist.

 ## Use
 * After execution the graphic interface lets you use all functionalities.